-- Students who matriculated before 2008 choosing the EMS area of specialisation must pass Accounting at NQF Level 4 (Matric) with either a "D" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
-Students who matriculated after 2008 must have a "Level 4" pass in Accounting - Students who matriculated before 2008 choosing the Natural Sciences area of specialisation must pass Mathematics at NQF Level 4 (Matric) with a "D" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
-Students who matriculated after 2008 must have a "Level 4" pass in Mathematics. - Students who matriculated before 2008 choosing the Technology area of specialisation must pass Mathematics OR Physical Science on NQF Level 4 with a "D" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
-Students who matriculated after 2008 must pass Mathematics OR Physical Science OR Mathematical Literacy] with a "Level 4" pass - If Electrical Technology is selected, students who matriculated before 2008 must pass Mathematics with either a "D" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
-Students who matriculated after 2008 must pass Mathematics with a Level 4 pass
+- Students who matriculated before 2008 choosing the EMS area of specialisation must pass Accounting at NQF Level 4 (Matric) with either an "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
+Students who matriculated after 2008 must have a "Level 4" pass in Accounting - 2.
+Students who matriculated before 2008 choosing the Natural Science area of specialization must pass Mathematics at NQF Level 4 (Matric) with an "E" symbol on the Higher Grade or a "C" symbol on the standard grade.
+Students who matriculated after 2008 must have a "Level 4" pass in mathematics - 3.
+Students who matriculated before 2008 choosing the Technology area of specialization must pass Mathematics OR Mathematical Literacy OR Physical Science on NQF level 4 (Matric) with an "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
+Students who matriculated after 2008 must pass Mathematics OR Mathematical Literacy OR Physical Science with a "Level 4 pass If Electrical Technology is selected, students who matriculated before 2008 must pass Mathematics with either an "E" symbol on the Higher Grade or a "C" symbol on the Higher Grade or a "C" symbol on the 3 selected before 2008 must pass Mathematics with either an "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
+Students who matriculated before 2008 must pass Mathematics with either an "E" symbol on the Higher Grade or a "C" symbol on the Standard Grade.
+Students who matriculated before 2008 must pass Mathematics Who matriculated before 2008 must pass Mathematics Who matriculated before 2008 must pass Mathematics Students who matriculated Students who Mathematics Studen